-- It has the majority of the EAM functionality that most utilities would require. - It recently added true Compatible Unit functionality. - It has a well-developed partner program to fill functional gaps. - When integrated with the SAP ERP suite (now referred to as ERP 6.0), the combined solution provides a single view into all aspects of work and asset management - from HR to material management. - There is the potential to leverage SAP supply chain management (SCM) for material planning. - The program of Enhancement Packages (currently at No. 2) will provide progressive functional improvements. - There have been recent improvements in warranty management, clearance control and configuration management derived from other industry solutions. - · Versatility exists across multiple platforms. - The IS-U package extension provides further utility-specific functionality. - SAP EAM should be on the evaluation list of any SAP ERP customer.
+- It has the majority of the EAM functionality that most utilities would require. - It recently added true supported compatible unit functionality. - It has continued focus on the utilities market sector. - It has a well-developed partner program to fill functional gaps. - When integrated with the SAP ERP suite (now referred to as ERP 6.0), the combined solution provides a single view into all aspects of work and asset management - from HR to material management. - There is the potential to leverage SAP supply chain management (SCM) for material planning. - The program of enhancement packages (currently at No. 3) will provide progressive functional improvements. - There have been recent improvements in warranty management, clearance control and configuration management derived from other industry solutions. - Versatility exists across multiple platforms. - The IS-U package extension provides further utility-specific functionality. - SAP EAM should be on the evaluation list of any SAP ERP customer.

-- SAP's EAM application, while theoretically capable of being implemented as a stand-alone component, requires extensive implementation of other components of SAP's suite solution.
-As such, for all practical purposes, it is always marketed, sold and implemented in conjunction with a full SAP ERP deployment. - SAP EAM has not been integrated with other ERP solutions as a component solution, and it is not marketed as such.
-For non-SAP customers looking for an EAM solution, SAP is not a practical candidate. - Future (broadly defined) enhancements are expected to alleviate the problem of conflict with the IS-U option, but with no further future release (other than enhancement packs) announced, the resolution remains ill-defined. - Some functionality like improved user interface or visual parts selection is available only as an xApp, which requires additional investment and NetWeaver to get maximum benefit. - Compatible Units have only very recently been made available in the standard product. - Recent improvements to the Mobile solution based on NW 7.1 (to be available early 2008) are intended to address reported
+- SAP's EAM application, while theoretically capable of being implemented as a stand-alone, requires extensive implementation of other components of SAP's suite solution such as material management, financial and HR; as such, for all practical purposes, it is always marketed, sold and implemented in the context of a full SAP ERP deployment. - SAP EAM has not been integrated with other ERP solutions as a component solution, and it is not marketed as such.
+For non-SAP customers looking for an EAM solution, SAP is not a practical candidate.

+- Future broadly defined enhancements are expected to improve functionality; however, clients will need to judge their importance. - Compatible units have only very recently been made available in the standard product, and there is little production track record as yet. - Recent improvements to the mobile solution based on NW 7.1 (which were to be available in early 2008) are intended to address reported performance concerns.
+While MAM/MAU is incompatible with SAP CRM mobility, this is being addressed as it undergoes technology change toward 2010. - SAP's Industry Value Network (IVN) for utilities appears to be at a lower level of importance to SAP than other IVNs.